Crimebusters (film): Release

+The film was shot at the Elios Film studios in Rome.

+Release

-Crimebusters was released theatrically in Italy on May 11, 1976 where it was distributed by Capitol.
+Crimebusters was released theatrically in Italy on May 11, 1976, where it was distributed by Capitol.
 It grossed a total of 698,998,550 Italian lire.

 Reception

 Roberto Curti, author of Italian Crime Filmography, 1968-1980 stated that the film was "standard fare", finding the political angle of the film rushed.